Cowboy Church Bass

 Before I moved full time to Lake Whitney, I lived on a very cool

-community lake, and we had a bass club and we fished
+community lake, and we had a bass club and we fished with a random neighbor

-At the end of the tournament you had one of the
+the tournament you had one of the best opportunities to get to know your

-best opportunities to get to know your neighbor.
-When my partner John,
+neighbor.
+When my partner John, was out

-was out year after last due to back surgery, it was the perfect opportunity fish as a substitute on other team and get to know y’all better.
+year after last due to back surgery, it was the perfect opportunity fish as a

 Look, we have some of the

-best opportunities to fellowship one-on-one with are teammates…..Driving together to the lake and spending time with each
+best opportunities to fellowship one-on-one with are teammates…..Driving

-other at our lodging and being on the water.
+together to the lake and spending time with each other at our lodging and being

 MATTHEW